artefactual/archivematica-docs/admin-manual/installation/installation.rst

 **Configuration**

-Each service have a configuration file in /etc/sysconfig/archivematica-packagename
+Each service has a configuration file in /etc/sysconfig/archivematica-packagename

 **Troubleshooting**

 If IPv6 is disabled, Nginx may refuse to start.
 If that is the case make sure that the listen directives used under /etc/nginx are not using IPv6 addresses like [::]:80.

 CentOS will install firewalld which will be running default rules likely blocking ports 81 and 8001.
 If you are not able to access the dashboard and storage service, check if firewalld is running.
 If it is, you will likely need to modify the firewall rules to allow access to ports 81 and 8001 from your location.

 8. Post Install Configuration